DarrenHurleySmith/SUPERMAN/README.md

 # SUPERMAN - Security Using Pre-Existing Routing for Mobile Ad hoc Networks #

+This is a fork of Dr Wetherall's Bitbucket Repository.
+Dr Hurley-Smith is developing further capabilities, including further lightweight OS compatibility, security features and extended application-security features.

 ## What is this reposoritory for? ##